 Coffee is selectively hand-picked before being delivered to the mill collection points, usually within 7 km of the producer’s homes.
 Here, lots are separated by quality, producer and date of production.
 At the mill, the cherry is floated and sorted, separate out any overripe, under-ripe or damaged bean.

 Once separated, the coffee is mechanically pulped.
-Washed coffees are generally pulped on the same day that they are picked (usually in the evening/night) and sorted into three grades by weight (heavy, medium and floaters).
+Washed coffees are generally pulped on the same day that they are picked (usually in the evening/night) and sorted into three grades by weight (heavy, medium, and floaters).
 Next, the cherry is placed into a concrete tank, where it will ferment for between 48 to 72 hours.
-Once the fermentation is complete, the coffee is washed via grading channel, separating the coffee by quality as well as removing any remaining mucilage.
+Once the fermentation is complete, the coffee is washed via a grading channel, separating the coffee by quality as well as removing any remaining mucilage.

 The beans are next delivered to raised beds to dry.
 Here, they are hand-sorted, usually by women, before being thinly spread to dry.
-Beans are regularly turned over the course of several weeks, or until it reaches 12% humidity according to the moisture metre.
+Beans are regularly turned over the course of several weeks, or until it reaches 12% humidity according to the moisture meter.
 Finally, the coffee is transported to Primrose's dry mill and warehouse in Addis Ababa city.
 Here coffee is dry milled, removing; foreign material, remaining parchment, and defected beans, ready for export.

 Varieties of coffee grown here are traditionally referred to as ‘heirloom’ by exporters – a catchall terminology which often masks the wide assortment of varieties that may be present within various regions…even, within farms.
 It is thought that there may be up to ten thousand naturally occurring varieties in the wild.
 Many of these varieties will have been developed originally by Ethiopia’s Jimma Agricultural Research Centre (JARC), which, since the late 1960s, has worked to develop resistant and tasty varieties for the Ethiopian coffee industry and also to provide the agricultural extension training needed to cultivate them.
 The dual factors of Ethiopian Commodity Exchange (ECX) forced anonymisation of lots (see below) combined with the relatively low awareness of formal variety names outside Ethiopia has meant that the JARC’s work has historically been under-recognised by specialty importers and roasters, but a new book issued by Counter Culture Coffee in the USA (2018/19) has drawn new attention to the topic, and rightly so.